 Chinook salmon feeding migrations produce concentrations of Chinook in discrete, local areas along the EBS outer continental shelf, and many of these areas are well known to pollock fishermen.
-The areas are known to pollock fishermen because more often than not high concentrations of pollock are found in the areas.
+Pollock fishermen know the areas because more often than not high concentrations of pollock are found in the areas.
 However, the precise times during which pollock and Chinook may be concentrated in any local area depends on a host of environmental and physical-oceanographic conditions that change with the seasons and the weather, such that it is not generally possible to know precisely when and where pollock and Chinook are concentrated together before going fishing for pollock.